conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-starter-kit.md

 - 🧱 Platform and internal service teams supporting others
 - 🧠 Leaders and change agents seeking a better path to flow

-If you've ever sensed friction and wondered, “How do we actually fix this?”—this kit is for you.
+If you've ever sensed friction and wondered, “How do we actually fix this?”, this kit is for you.

 ## What’s Inside the Kit?

-✅ **5 Flow Signals:** A quick-start guide to spotting common flow issues—across teams, services, and leadership.
+✅ **5 Flow Signals:** A quick-start guide to spotting common flow issues, across teams, services, and leadership.

 ✅ **Flow Decision Template:** A lightweight template to help you frame, document, and socialize structural decisions using the Fast Flow approach.

-✅ **3 Fast Flow Plays:** Battle-tested responses to common signals—ready to try with your team or co-facilitators.
+✅ **3 Fast Flow Plays:** Battle-tested responses to common signals, ready to try with your team or co-facilitators.

 ✅ **Intro to the Fast Flow Flywheel™️:** Understand how the Flywheel connects signals, plays, and decisions into repeatable momentum.